top of page

 ARCHIVING AND INDEXING

-All content published in Pulse is permanently archived in CEEOL - Central and Eastern European Online Library.
-The journal is included in DOAJ, and indexed by Google Scholar.
+All content published in Pulse is permanently archived in CEEOL - Central and Eastern European Online Library, and Zenodo.
+The journal is also indexed and abstracted by the following services: DOAJ, OpenAIRE, FatCat, ZDB, Google Scholar.
 The editors of Pulse are continually working on increasing the visibility and accessibility of all journal content through indexing and digital archives.

 PUBLICATION FEE AND REMUNERATION